usnistgov/spring_cluster/README.md

-Friday, June 29, 2018
+Tue Jul 31 13:20:57 EDT 2018

 Kevin F. Garrity
 NIST

-This is initial testing of a cluster + spring constant expansion program.
+This is the initial release of a cluster + spring constant expansion fitting program.
+It uses the energies, forces, and stresses of DFT calculations from a first principles code like Quantum Espresso or VASP to fit a classical model, which can then be used to treat larger unit cells or to compute thermodynamic quantities using classical Monte Carlo sampling.

+The code is designed to treat solid solutions and magnetic materials, but it can also be used to fit force constants for single phases.

 Documentation:
 -------------